A common complaint among the athletic/training community sounds like this:

 If one side of the waist and trunk are involuntarily contracted (which means you can’t voluntarily relax them fully), your pelvis will be pulled out of alignment.
 This causes one side of your trunk to work differently to the other.
 The glutes fire on one side, but not the same on the other.
 Now you are walking around a little bit off kilter, one leg and hip doing more work than the other, eventually, one of your knees gets sore, or your hip starts getting cranky from the uneven workload.
 Or your lower back, or even your shoulder.
 Until one day you find yourself saying something like, “Hey!
 My glute won’t fire…”

 But it’s not just your glute is it?
-Muscles never, ever, ever, ever work in isolation.
+Muscles never, ever work in isolation.
 It’s all the muscles of the waist, all the spinal rotators, even the abdominals and the hip flexors too.
 Muscles always work in groups and in patterns.
 So if your glute isn’t firing, you can be 100% positive that the synergists and antagonists are also not operating optimally either.
-You are the proud owner of a habituated Trauma Reflex.
+You are the proud owner of an habituated Trauma Reflex.

 Have someone take your photo from the front and the back.
 Take a good, hard look at this photo.
 Here’s a hint, whenever one side of your body is assymetrical or out of balance and different from the other side, you have a Trauma Reflex.
 Look for the following clues that would reveal a possible Trauma Reflex.